miguehm/drawer_pico/README.md

 square = Drawer(oled, data) # Creating object Drawer
 ```
+> You can repeat above steps for all figures as you want.

 It's ready!, now, you can use some methods like `rotate`, `move` and `resize`.